 The south front of the Palais Bellegarde today.
 On the right is Oskar Thiede's Nestroy monument.

 Before Tramontini even claimed his heritage simpliciter absque beneficio legis et inventarii at the municipal court, he got married again.
-On 31 August 1775, he signed a Donations-Instrument (deed of donation) in which he presented his future wife with all his jewelry, "all valuables and silverware in his house", 30,000 florins in cash and the house Leopoldstadt 359, including all furniture.
-His bride, who seems to have been in a waiting position for some time, was Baroness Johanna Nepomuzena von Huldenburg, born around 1735 in Kaschau (Košice), daughter of Theodor Friedrich von Huldenburg, a retired captain of a Brunswick-Wolfenbüttel infantry regiment.
-The wedding took place on 3 September 1775 at St. Stephen's Cathedral.
+On 31 August 1775, he signed a Donations-Instrument (deed of donation) in which he presented his future wife with all his jewelry, "all valuables and silverware in his house", 30,000 gulden in cash, and the house Leopoldstadt 359, including all furniture.
+His bride, who seems to have been in a waiting position for some time, was Baroness Johanna Nepomuzena von Huldenburg, born around 1735, in Kaschau (Košice), daughter of Theodor Friedrich von Huldenburg, a retired captain of a Brunswick-Wolfenbüttel infantry regiment.
+The wedding took place on 3 September 1775, at St. Stephen's Cathedral.
 Tramontini's best man was his lawyer Dr. Prati.

 The entry concerning of Giacomo Tramontini's marriage to Baroness Johanna von Huldenburg on 3 September 1775: "Der Wohl Edle H Jacob Tramontini wittiber cujus uxor Victoria Tesi Tramontini 10 Maij 775 in Parochia Josephina sepulta est." (A-Wd, Tom.
 69, fol.
 236v)